A graphic comparing ACH payments to wire transfers and credit cards

 Small businesses and large retailers alike rely on ACH payment processing for smooth transactions.
-Many people like to get an ACH payment because it’s automated and easy to receive.
-Computer networks batch and process the transactions three times per business day, and businesses rely on the known delivery timelines of these payments.
-Before you accept an ACH wire transfer, you’ll want to know the difference between ACH and wire transfer and other types of payments your customers or B2B partners use for payment.
+Many people prefer to receive ACH payments because they are automated and easy to process.
+Computer networks batch and process transactions three times a day, and businesses rely on the known delivery timelines of these payments.
+Before accepting an ACH wire transfer, you’ll want to understand the differences between ACH and wire transfers, as well as other types of payments your customers or B2B partners use for payment.

 About ACH Payments

-ACH stands for the automated clearing house.
-Computers handle the automation of the process.
+ACH stands for the Automated Clearing House.
+Computers automate the process.
 One company, Nacha, controls this network.
 Some other names for ACH include electronic deposit, direct deposit, and direct payments.

 Features of ACH Transactions

-To consider ACH vs wire transfer, a business owner must know about the features of ACH.
+To consider ACH versus wire transfer, a business owner must be aware of the features of ACH.
 According to Nacha, the organization that sets the standards for ACH payments, this payment method consists of the payer’s financial institution submitting an electronic transfer of funds to the payee’s institution.

 Nacha processes, aggregates, and distributes all ACH payments.
-Computer networks handle these activities, and the process occurs three times each business day.
+Computer networks facilitate these activities, and the process occurs three times daily.
 On federal holidays, no payment processing takes place.
 However, payment distribution takes place in favor of the customer or payee.

 How ACH Payments Work